-You can loathe the Islamic State (IS) all you like, and an organization that beheads prisoners and posts videos boasting about it, rapes women, crucifies Christians and uses its primitive interpretation of Islam as a justification to murder anyone with impunity, is fully deserving of all the loathing and disgust that it receives.
+You can loathe the Islamic State (IS) all you like, and an organization that beheads prisoners and posts videos boasting about it, rapes women, crucifies Christians and uses its primitive interpretation of Islam as a justification to murder anyone with impunity, deserves all the loathing and disgust that it receives.

 According to Mekhennet, these groups include the Islamic State in Iraq, the Al Nusra Front, some Libyan fighters and factions of the Free Syrian Army.
-She quotes a ‘senior Arab intelligence official’ who says that
+She quotes a ‘senior Arab intelligence official’ who says

-‘We had, in the early stages, information that radical groups had used the vacuum of the Arab Spring, and that some of the people the U.S. and their allies had trained to fight for ‘democracy’ in Libya and Syria had a jihadist agenda — already or later, [when they] joined al Nusra or the Islamic State.’
+“We had, in the early stages, information that radical groups had used the vacuum of the Arab Spring, and that some of the people the U.S. and their allies had trained to fight for ‘democracy’ in Libya and Syria had a jihadist agenda already or later, [when they] joined al Nusra or the Islamic State.”

-Mekhennet also quotes a Libyan jihadist called ‘Abu Saleh’, who claims to have received training and support in Libya from French, British, and American military and intelligence personnel with a group of fellow-fighters, who later went on to fight in Syria.
+Mekhennet also quotes a Libyan jihadist called Abu Saleh, who claims to have received training and support in Libya from French, British, and American military and intelligence personnel with a group of fellow-fighters, who later went on to fight in Syria.

 These reports echo earlier claims of the weapons/training conduits to Syria that have not been officially acknowledged.
 They contradict the arguments of Hilary Clinton and others, that the US paved the way for ISIS because it failed to arm ‘moderate’ rebels in Syria.
 As Patrick Cockburn has argued, these distinctions were impossible to maintain, in a fast-moving and chaotic civil war in which weapons inevitably go to the most ruthless and effective military fighters – regardless of their commitment to democratic pluralism.

-In Libya and Syria, it is difficult to avoid the conclusion that they did exactly the same thing.
+In Libya and Syria, it’s difficult to avoid the conclusion that they did exactly the same thing.
 No doubt the governments that provided such training and assistance believed, as in Afghanistan, that they could use jihadist forces for their own strategic purposes, but the puppets clearly had their own agenda, and the US and its allies have helped them to achieve it.

-The result is an insane situation in which the US and Britain are now bombing an organization that it once helped to fight Assad, in a new war that may well require Assad’s assistance, and American bombs are falling on an organization equipped with American weapons that were once given to the Iraqi army, and which, not surprisingly, IS fighters seem to know how to use.
+The result is an insane situation in which the US and Britain are now bombing an organization that it once helped in order to fight Assad, in a new war that may well require Assad’s assistance, and American bombs are falling on an organization equipped with American weapons that were once given to the Iraqi army, and which, not surprisingly, IS fighters seem to know how to use.

 No wonder ISIS fighters are laughing.
 They have weapons, oil, money, a continual flow of fighters from Syria, Iraq and across the world and a territorial reach that Osama bin Laden only dreamed of.

-And that outcome really ought to make us wonder not just about their ‘apocalyptic’ motives, but about the motives of those who did so much to facilitate their progress..
+And that outcome ought to make us wonder not just about their ‘apocalyptic’ motives, but about the motives of those who did so much to facilitate their progress..